Understanding the difference between Dofollow and Nofollow backlinks

 Technical Comparison of the Two Types of Links

-The dofollow tells search engines to follow the link and gives it value.
-The nofollow, on the other hand, says the opposite.
-It's a bit like the difference between inviting someone into your home and telling them to stay at the door.
-Technically, the main difference lies in the link attribute: absence of the attribute for dofollow and presence of "rel=nofollow" for nofollow.
+Dofollow tells search engines to follow the link and pass value to it.
+Nofollow, on the other hand, tells them the opposite.
+It’s a bit like the difference between inviting someone into your house and telling them to stay at the door.
+Technically, the main difference lies in the link attribute: no attribute for dofollow and the presence of "rel=nofollow" for nofollow.

 SEO Impact of Dofollow and Nofollow Links

-While dofollow can boost your SEO by passing link juice, nofollow has a more subtle role.
-But beware, do not underestimate nofollow!
+While dofollow can boost your SEO by passing link juice, nofollow has a more discreet role.
+But beware, don’t underestimate nofollow!
 Even if it does not pass direct SEO value, it contributes to a natural link profile, which Google loves.

 When to Use Each Type of Link?

-Use dofollow when you want to share the love, and nofollow when you want to be a bit more reserved.
-For example, if you are citing a reliable source, use a dofollow.
-If you are linking to an advertisement or a site you are unsure about, opt for the nofollow.
+Use dofollow when you want to share the love, and nofollow when you want to be a little more reserved.
+For example, if you cite a reliable source, use a dofollow.
+If you link to an advertisement or a site you’re not sure about, opt for nofollow.

 How do Search Engines Perceive these Links?